Five ambulances were at the scene of a fatal wreck on Highway 76 to transport victims to area hospitals.

 However, this defense only applies if the driver had the last clear chance to avoid a crash.
 That’s much different from any possible chance.
 Frequently, traffic and other conditions make sudden emergency maneuvers dangerous or impossible to perform.
 Additionally, these wrecks often happen so quickly that there is simply no time to react.

 Car accidents often cause serious injuries.
-For a free consultation with an experienced personal injury attorney in Columbia, contact the Michael Jeffcoat Firm.
+For a free consultation with an experienced personal injury attorney in Columbia, contact the Jeffcoat Firm.
 We routinely handle matters in Richland County and nearby jurisdictions.